-For substations utilizing legacy process protocols such as through IEC 60870, DNP 3.0, and Modbus, ATOP provides protocol gateways of powerful hardware platforms paired with stable software, enabling transparent, highly reliable, and fault-tolerant protocol-to-protocol translation for integrating legacy equipment into modern network systems.
+For substations utilizing legacy process protocols such as through IEC 60870, DNP 3.0, and Modbus, ATOP provides protocol gateways of powerful hardware platforms paired with stable software, for protocol-to-protocol translation that is transparent, highly reliable, and fault-tolerant.
+These gateways allow the high availability, reliability, and security that modern power grids need, without the cost and hassle of a full system renewal.